steinim/maturity_model_blogpost/content.md

 TECHNOLOGY
 ----------

-The transformation must also be supported by the best technology.
-“Enterprise” infrastructure that promises to solve every problem and that only can be configured via a GUI just doesn’t cut it.
+The transformation to continous delivery must also be supported by the best technology.
+“Enterprise” infrastructure that promises to solve every problem and that only can be configured via a GUI doesn’t cut it.
 One must choose each technology carefully and put together a stack that best suits your specific needs.
-Open source technologies are often easier to configure, easier to script, and a lot easier to understand (!).
-When your stack is put together in a “loose” fashion it is easy to replace one part with another when something better comes along.
+Open source technologies are often easier to configure, easier to script, and a lot easier to understand (!), because they are built ground up to enable you to mix and match components.
+When your stack is put together in a “loose” fashion it is easy to replace one part with another when something better comes along or when your requirements change.

 QUALITY ASSURANCE
 -----------------